FikriAbdillah01/credit-card-fraud-analysis/README.md

 ## Objective
 The objective of this project is:

-- the amount of fraud transaction at the time
 - How many transaction occured at that time
-- How much amount of USD the fraudster get at the time
+- How much amount of USD the fraudster get througout 48-hour recorded time.
-- create fraud detection using machine learning model
-- To see the difference of machine learning performance and feature importances between imputation and oversampling method through Area Under Curve (AUC).
+- To see the difference of machine learning performance and feature importances between raw, imputation, and oversampling method through metric performance.

 ## Limitation
 Limitation that exist in this project: